William Marshal, 1st Earl of Pembroke: Early life

+William was born in 1146 or 1147, the second son of Anglo-Norman nobleman John Marshal.

-William's father, John Marshal, supported King Stephen when Stephen took the throne in 1135, but in about 1139 John changed sides to support the rival claimant Empress Matilda in her war of succession against Stephen, which led to the collapse of England into a 15-year civil war known as "the Anarchy".
+John had supported King Stephen when Stephen took the throne in 1135, but in about 1139 had changed sides to support the rival claimant Empress Matilda in her war of succession against Stephen, which led to the collapse of England into a 15-year civil war known as "the Anarchy".
 When Stephen besieged Newbury Castle in 1152, according to William's biographer, he used the young William as a hostage to ensure that John kept his promise to surrender the castle.
 John, however, used the time allotted to reinforce the castle and to alert Matilda's forces.
 When Stephen ordered John to surrender, threatening that William would be hanged, John replied that he should go ahead, saying, "I still have the hammer and the anvil with which to forge still more and better sons!"

 Subsequently, a pretence was made to launch William from a pierrière (a type of trebuchet) towards the castle, but Stephen could not bring himself to harm young William.
 William remained a crown hostage for many months and was released following the peace resulting from the terms agreed at Winchester on 6 November 1153, by which the civil war was ended.